Hard Candy (film): Production

 Jean-Clement Soret was the digital colorist for the film, this being one of the few instances in which a colorist received a spot in the opening credits.
 The film contains many coloring effects and "density shifts" of lighting to reflect the moods of the characters.
 For example, when Hayley gets angry, the colors would be edited to be of lower frequency.
 One effect used which, as far as the director is aware, had not been done in cinema before, was to brighten the lighting in filming and correct everything down in post-production.
 This allowed for facial details to be visible even while having a darkened atmosphere.
 According to the DVD extras, the process required a custom-built digital intermediate to be made and proved to be extremely difficult, with corrections having to be made frame-by-frame in some instances.
 This technique, known as ETTR, is a standard procedure in digital photography and cinematography to minimize the amount of noise in shadows and midtones.

 Nelson's early working titles of the script were Vendetta and Snip Snip.
 When Higgins asked for a title with a "sugar and spice combination and a mixture of harsh roughness, innocence, and vulnerability", Nelson proposed the title Hard Candy.

+Elliot Page, in his memoir Pageboy, revealed that a member of the production gave him a ride home after the wrap party, and then sexually assaulted him.